Liquid Crystal Titan Resource Hub

 Extraction

-Titan has two extraction ports, on the roof panel and top left side, both have cover plates.
+Titan has two extraction ports, on the top and left, with cover plates.
 Only one extraction port should be used at a time.
 The cover plates are attached with 4 screws.
 A 100mm spigot is supplied in the accessory box.
-This can be attached if the cover plate is removed.
-Re-use the four screws to secure the spigot, it will allow you to connect 4-inch (100mm) ducting to the printer.
+This can be attached once the cover plate is removed and re-use the four screws to secure the spigot, which will allow you to connect 4-inch (100mm) ducting to the printer.

 Extraction is recommended if Titan is operated in a confined or poorly ventilated space.
 The volume of air inside the printer is approximately 1600 litres (1.6 m3).
 A maximum of 0.4 air changes per minute should be used.
 This corresponds to a flow rate of 640 litres per minute or 38 m3 per hour.